Violence Against Women Act (VAWA) Self Petitioner Status

-Obtaining lawful permanent resident (“LPR”) status (also known as a “green card”) through family-based immigration generally requires the assistance of a sponsoring U.S. citizen or LPR family member.
-This process, known as adjustment of status, becomes complicated when the noncitizen suffers abuse at the hands of the U.S. citizen or LPR family member.
+Obtaining lawful permanent resident status (also known as a “green card”) through family-based immigration generally requires the assistance of a sponsoring U.S. citizen or LPR family member.
+This process, known as adjustment of status, becomes complicated when the noncitizen suffers abuse at the hands of the U.S. citizen or lawful permanent resident spouse.

-In situations of domestic violence or abuse, the noncitizen victim may feel compelled to stay in the abusive situation in order to obtain lawful status in the United States.
+In domestic violence or abuse situations, the noncitizen victim may feel compelled to stay in the abusive situation to obtain lawful status in the United States.
 The abuser may also coerce the noncitizen into staying in the relationship by threatening consequences, such as deportation.

 As a result of this undesirable dynamic, noncitizen victims of domestic abuse may wish to circumvent their abuser in the process to obtain permanent lawful status.

 Recognizing this dilemma, Congress enacted the Violence Against Women Act (“VAWA”) in 1994.
 Through VAWA self-petitioner status, a qualifying victim (spouse, child, or parent) of a U.S. citizen or LPR abuser is permitted to self-petition for lawful permanent residence in the United States.

 VAWA eliminated the need for the abuser to file on the noncitizen’s behalf.
 Ultimately, VAWA serves to protect battered spouses and victims of domestic violence and creates a safer pathway to lawful immigration status in the United States.

 This article will explain who qualifies to be a VAWA self-petitioner and the self-petition process.

 What Is Self Petitioner?
 VAWA Self-Petition Overview